 Deadlines for Full Proposals:

 Clay County August 1st

 Sullivan County August 1st

-* Terre Haute Day Nursery, Youth Grant Committe, and Vigo and Clay County Urgent Needs grants are not included in this change.
+* Terre Haute Day Nursery, Youth Grant Committee, and Vigo and Clay County Urgent Needs grants have alternate requirements.
 These applications can be found below.

 Please download and fill out the forms below.
 You can mail or fax back the Community Foundation:

 200 South 8th Street

 Terre Haute, IN 47807

 Grant Evaluation Forms:

 |Download Form for Donor Advisers to Recommend Grants|